tech-cheat-sheet/shared-knowledge/Comptia_0_Network+_Notes.md

 - Isolated zone between trusted and untrusted networks.
 - Hosts public-facing services (e.g., web servers) while protecting internal systems.
 - Allows controlled access from external users without exposing the internal network.
+# 5.0 Network Troubleshooting
+## 5.1 Explain the troubleshooting methodology
+Effective troubleshooting follows a structured approach to identify, isolate, and resolve technical issues while minimizing impact and ensuring long-term stability.
+### 🔍 1.
+Identify the Problem
+Start by understanding the issue clearly.
+#### 📋 Steps:
+- **Gather Information**: Collect logs, error messages, and system data.
+- **Question Users**: Ask affected users about what they experienced.
+- **Identify Symptoms**: Determine what is and isn’t working.
+- **Determine Changes**: Check for recent updates, configuration changes, or new hardware/software.
+- **Duplicate the Problem**: Reproduce the issue in a controlled environment if possible.
+- **Approach Multiple Problems Individually**: Treat each issue separately to avoid confusion.
+### 💡 2.
+Establish a Theory of Probable Cause
+Form hypotheses based on the symptoms and context.
+#### 🧠 Techniques:
+- **Question the Obvious**: Start with simple, common causes.
+- **Consider Multiple Approaches**:
+  - **Top-to-Bottom / Bottom-to-Top OSI Model**: Analyze each layer of the network stack.
+  - **Divide and Conquer**: Isolate components to narrow down the source.
+### 🧪 3.
+Test the Theory to Determine the Cause
+Validate your hypothesis through testing.
+#### ✅ Outcomes:
+- **If Confirmed**: Proceed to resolution planning.
+- **If Not Confirmed**: Reassess and form a new theory or escalate to higher support tiers.
+### 📝 4.
+Establish a Plan of Action
+Create a strategy to fix the issue while minimizing disruption.
+#### ⚠️ Consider:
+- Potential side effects.
+- Impact on users and systems.
+- Rollback procedures if needed.
+### 🚀 5.
+Implement the Solution or Escalate
+Apply the fix or escalate to specialized support if the issue is beyond your scope.
+### 🔄 6.
+Verify Full System Functionality
+Ensure the problem is resolved and systems are operating normally.
+#### 🛡️ Preventive Measures:
+- Apply patches.
+- Update configurations.
+- Educate users if applicable.
+### 🗂️ 7.
+Document Findings, Actions, and Outcomes
+Maintain records for future reference and continuous improvement.
+#### 📚 Include:
+- Problem description.
+- Steps taken.
+- Final resolution.
+- Lessons learned.